 "Breastfeeding Welcomed Here for Child Care" is a program to help child care providers meet national standards for breastfeeding and support breastfeeding families.
 The Alaska Breastfeeding Coalition and the Alaska Department of Health and Social Services are working together to deliver this program.

 Learn More:

 Alaska Breastfeeding Coalition alaskabreastfeeding.org

-Alaska Department of Health

-Physical Activity and Nutrition Unit
+Alaska Department of Health and Social Services Physical Activity and Nutrition Unit dhss.alaska.gov/dph/Chronic/Pages/Obesity/earlycare

-health.alaska.gov/dph/Chronic/Pages/Obesity/earlycare.aspx